Sony ZV-E1 Camera Review

 • No mechanical shutter.

-The Sony ZV-E1 is a very good vlogging camera, particularly for those who tend to shoot in less controlled lighting conditions or in low light and can benefit from its full-frame sensor.
+The Sony ZV-E1 is a very good vlogging camera, particularly for those who tend to shoot in less controlled lighting conditions and can benefit from its full-frame sensor.
 That said, it's a strange proposition for most vloggers.
 It has in-body image stabilization, which can be a boon for handheld vlogging, but its size and ergonomics don't lend themselves to shooting in a selfie position, so you'll probably need a tripod grip for handheld shooting.
 On the upside, it's fairly lightweight and works well when mounted on a grip.
 It has an incredible sensor and very good internal recording specs, but it seems designed to do the work for you in many ways, which feels somewhat at odds with its high-spec video capabilities.
 Ultimately, if you want a high-end video camera but don't care about the nitty-gritty of videography, this camera is for you.
 Its many shooting modes and AI-enabled features make it easy to become a one-person vlogging enterprise if that's your goal.
-Just be aware that it can overheat quite easily.
+Just be aware that it overheats quite easily, especially in more demanding recording modes.

 Pros